 - Employee assistance programs (EAPs) for mental health

 These programs are often voluntary, and many employers offer small incentives like gift cards or premium discounts to encourage participation.
-Under the Affordable Care Act (ACA), employers can reward employees up to 30% (or 50% for tobacco cessation) of the total employee-only premium cost for meeting certain health standards-but only if the program is properly designed and complies with HIPAA non-discrimination rules.
+Under the Affordable Care Act (ACA), employers can reward employees up to 30% (or 50% for tobacco cessation) of the total employee-only premium cost for meeting certain health standards.
+But only if the program is properly designed and complies with HIPAA non-discrimination rules.

 Yet, despite their prevalence, most traditional wellness programs fail to move the needle on health outcomes or costs.
 Studies show participation rates hover around 20-30%, and the savings from avoided claims rarely offset program expenses.
-The core problem: incentives are weak and disconnected from real behavior change.
+The core problem?
+Incentives are weak and disconnected from real behavior change.

 The Fault: Wellness Without Wealth